bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Handling Text</h4>

-Text within Haml can be placed on the same line as the declared element, or indented below the element.
+<p>Text within Haml can be placed on the same line as the declared element,
+or indented below the element.
 Text cannot be both on the same line as the declared element and nested below it, it has to be either or.
-The example from above could be rewritten as the following:
+The example from above could be rewritten as the following:</p>

 ```
  1  %body